MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Group-Object.md

 each property value, the **GroupBy** parameters create a table for each property value with a row for each item that has the property value.

-`Group-Object` doesn't require that the objects being grouped are of the same Microsoft .NET Framework type.
-When grouping objects of different .NET Framework types, `Group-Object` uses the following rules:
+`Group-Object` doesn't require that the objects being grouped are of the same Microsoft .NET type.
+When grouping objects of different .NET types, `Group-Object` uses the following rules:

 - Same Property Names and Types.

-  If the objects have a property with the specified name, and the property values have the same .NET Framework type, the property values are grouped the same rules that would be used for objects of the same type.
+  If the objects have a property with the specified name, and the property values have the same .NET type, the property values are grouped by the same rules that would be used for objects of the same type.

 - Same Property Names, Different Types.

-  If the objects have a property with the specified name, but the property values have a different .NET Framework type in different objects, `Group-Object` uses the .NET Framework type of the first occurrence of the property as the .NET Framework type for that property group.
+  If the objects have a property with the specified name, but the property values have a different .NET type in different objects, `Group-Object` uses the .NET type of the first occurrence of the property as the .NET type for that property group.
 When an object has a property with a different type, the property value is converted to the type for that group.
 If the type conversion fails, the object isn't included in the group.

 - Missing Properties.

   Objects that don't have a specified property can't be grouped.
 Objects that aren't grouped appear in the final **GroupInfo** object output in a group named `AutomationNull.Value`.

+The output is sorted in ascending order by the group names.
+The items belonging to each group are not sorted.
+They are listed in the order in which they were received.

 ## RELATED LINKS